Interpretation of Feynman formalism of quantum mechanics in terms of probabilities of paths

 \section{Feynman formulation of quantum mechanics}

 The path integral formulation of quantum mechanics was introduced by Feynman in 1948\cite{Feynman}.
 In his book on the subject\cite{FeynmanHibbs} the formalism is shown to be a straightforward consequence of the superposition principle.
 In fact, let us assume that there is a source of particles at point $x=x_{0},y=0$, a screen with two slits at $x=\pm a,y=b$, and the particles may be detected at any point in the plane $y=c$.
 (For simplicity I ignore here the third coordinate, $z$).
-If a particle leaves the source at time $t=0$, crosses a slit at $t_{1}$ and at time $t_{2}$ arrives at a detector placed at the point with coordinates $x,y=c$, the probability, $ P(x),$ of reaching that point is proportional to the modulus squared of a ``probability amplitude'', and the latter is the sum of two amplitudes, that is
+If a particle leaves the source at time $t=0$, crosses a slit at $t_{1}$ and arrives at the detector at $t_{2}$ , the probability, $P(x),$ of reaching a point with coordinate $x$ in the screen $y=c$ is proportional to the modulus squared of a ``probability amplitude'', and the latter is the sum of two amplitudes, that is

-Now we consider the case of having many screens at positions $y_{1},y_{2},... $, where the particle may arrive at times $t_{1},t_{2},...$, respectively, and that every screen possesses many slits, at positions $x_{1},x_{2}$, ...In this case the amplitude eq.$\left( \ref{Feyn1}\right) $ is replaced by
+Now we consider the case of having many screens at positions $ y_{1},y_{2},... $, where the particle may arrive at times $t_{1},t_{2},...$, respectively, and that every screen possesses many slits, at positions $ x_{1},x_{2}$, ...In this case the amplitude eq.$\left( \ref{Feyn1}\right) $ is replaced by

 Here the set of positions $\left\{ x_{0},x_{j},x_{k},...x_{q},x\right\} $ may be called a path, so that the amplitude $A(x_{0},0\mid x,t)$ is a sum of amplitudes, every one corresponding to one possible path.
 If the number of slits in every screen increases indefinitely, at the end there will be no screen at all.
 Then the discrete values $x_{l},x_{k},...$become continuous and the sums become integrals, that is